ManhTrinhNguyen/Kubernetes-Practice/README.md

 **Deploy Ingress Controller with Helm**
 ```
+  - Ingress Controller is to evaluate all rules that has defined in me Cluster.
+This way to manage all the redirections.
+This will be the Entryp point for the Cluster

+  - Ingress Cotroller uses some cloud native load balancer in the backgroud

+  - Linode's own Node balancer and Worker Node Balancer, that was dynamically created and provisioned as I created the Ingress Controller

+  - NodeBalancer is a EntryPoint for my Cluster .
+It proivde external IP, Port .
+Request will come first to NodeBlancer then go to Ingress Controller then go to Ingress Rules .
+Based on the Rules it will forward to which Service for that rule

   1. Use Helm Chart for Ingress Controller (Nginx)

   2. Add Nginx repo: helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx